ShahparanLAB/horror-movies_the-best-hollywood-investments_project/README.md

 ## Tools Used:
 ![image](https://github.com/user-attachments/assets/7673c57f-5445-461a-b46f-bb9655960afa)

  This project showcases an end-to-end data analytics solution tailored for Hollywood movie investments, leveraging the power of Azure Databricks, Azure Synapse SQL, and Power BI.
 It emphasizes the development of a modern data pipeline designed to uncover insights into automotive investment trends, profitability patterns, and more.

+## 🕒 Data Collection Window:
+This dataset explores Hollywood movie investments from 1940 to 2019, focusing on financial metrics like budgets, grosses, release dates, distributors, ratings, and genres.

 ## Technical Overview :
 Utilized Azure Data Factory to orchestrate data pipelines, ingesting raw data into Data Lake Gen2.
 Leveraged Azure Databricks for data cleaning and transformation, storing refined outputs in a curated Data Lake.
 Used Azure Synapse Analytics for advanced querying and performance optimization.
 Finally, visualized insights in Power BI to support data-driven decision-making and business reporting.